chrisd8088/Python3-Minesweeper/README.md

 ## Implementation Notes

+- The grid size may be specified on the command-line:
+  `./minesweeper.py [4-24]`
+  - Grids are always square and are limited to sizes between 4x4 and 24x24.

 - The player's first selection must be guaranteed to be safe, and moreover, all the cells surrounding the first selection must be empty of mines as well.